 As the weather turns colder, rats can infest your home and cause costly damage.
-This time of year, they seek warmth, shelter and food.
-We’ll explain what attracts rats to your home as well as how to get rid of rats.
+This time of year, they seek warmth, shelter, food, and a source of water.
+Learn how to get rid of rats before they multiply.

 You need to keep them out of your house, garage and areas surrounding your home.